mehdi-lamrani/spark-training/README.md

 - You should be able to access these URLs

+EXAMPLE LINKS - DO NOT CLICK ON THE LINKS - USE YOUR SERVER IP

 | HDFS Name Node | http://ec2-18-222-124-25.us-east-2.compute.amazonaws.com:9870/  |
 |---|---|
 | Spark History Server  |  http://ec2-18-222-124-25.us-east-2.compute.amazonaws.com:18080/	 |